eCommerce: Quick Commerce & Grocery

 Although meal and grocery delivery had been around for some time, it was the pandemic that sparked the widespread surge of online food delivery as we know it today:

 The COVID-19 pandemic led to an abrupt shift where people had to stay home, and restaurants had to close.
 As a result, there has been a general growth in online food delivery, while deliveries have become faster.
-Whereas grocery deliveries took days to weeks before the pandemic, purchases can now be delivered within a few hours, making online food delivery a remaining trend.
+Whereas grocery deliveries took days to weeks before the pandemic, purchases can now be delivered within a few hours, making online food delivery a lasting trend.

 Grocery Delivery May Reach US$1.28 Trillion in 2028